Glitch752/Glitch752/README.md

-### Hi there!

-I'm Brody, and I love learning new things!
+Hello!
+I'm Glitch752, a hobbyist programmer who loves experimenting and learning new things.

 Most of my projects here are partially or fully made to learn new concepts.
 Feel free to check out or contribute to my miscellaneous projects.
 I do all different types of programming.